slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 ### Data Fetching Components

 - `givenergy`: This will fetch my solar, battery and power data from the GivEnergy servers and output it to be fed into other Components.
-- `octopus`: This will fetch my Octopus tariff data and output it to be fed into other Components.
+- `octopus_tariff`: This will fetch my Octopus tariff data and output it to be fed into other Components.

 If other people want to use this dashboard and have other data providers, they can simply swap out these Components for their own ones.